 10 percent of the richest people in the United States own almost 70 percent of the country’s total wealth.
-As of June 2019, the top 10 percent held 69.4 percent of total U.S. net worth (that is the value of all assets a person holds minus all their liabilities).
+As of Q1 of 2021, the top 10 percent held 69.8 percent of total U.S. net worth (which is the value of all assets a person holds minus all their liabilities).

-The top 1 percent held about half of that wealth – 32.4 percent, while the next 9 percent held approximately another half at 37 percent.
-The bottom 50 percent of U.S. residents only held about 2 percent of all of U.S. wealth.
-As recently as 2011, that number was as low as 0.2 percent, caused by the downswing of the Great Recession.
+The top 1 percent held about half of that wealth – 32.1 percent, while the next 9 percent held approximately another half at 37.7 percent.
+The bottom 50 percent of U.S. residents only held 2 percent of all of U.S. wealth.
+As recently as 2011, that number was as low as 0.4 percent, caused by the downswing of the Great Recession.

 Looking the development of U.S. wealth distribution since 1989, the rich have in fact gotten richer, with the top 1 percent expanding their wealth share from 24 percent to 32 percent.
-The next 9 percent has remained steady at 37 percent while the 50-90 percentile has been holding less wealth, 29 percent in 2019 – down from 35 percent in 1989.
-The bottom 50 percent, after the recession setback, have only now recovered to pre-recession levels.
+The next 9 percent has remained more steady at around 37 percent of wealth held, while the 50-90 percentile has been holding less wealth - 28 percent in 2019, down from 35 percent in 1989.